Home Depot - Don't Panic, Buy

 Conclusion

 Home Depot is trading around $147 for the first time since April.
 The company's business environment has not slowed at all.
 Retail sales are rising without any growth slowing trends, backed by rather strong leading building permits.
-Add to that the influence of Amazon which should not impact the company too much in my opinion but adds to an interesting entry point.
+Add to that the influence of Amazon which should not impact the company too much, in my opinion, but adds to an interesting entry point.

 I like the current price and believe that the company has plenty of room to grow.
-I do not see secular problems and the cyclical environment has not turned to contraction.
+I do not see secular problems, and the cyclical environment has not turned to contraction.
 This panic should be used to buy.

 Thank you for reading my article.
 Feel free to share your thoughts and to ask questions in the comment section below.